bapcarol/Classification-ML/README.md

-# KNN-ML
+# Classification-ML
-A repo to include some studies about The Classificatoin model KNN
+A repo to include some studies about The Classification models such as KNN, Logistic Regression, Decision Trees etc